Gillespie Approach–Craniosacral Fascial Therapy Transformations: Baby’s Distorted Head | Reflux | Colic | Stridor | CHARGE | Hydronephrosis

 In my career I’ve written three books, and my first book was in 1999, Healing Your Child, and then I wrote the seminar workbook and also the brain score book in 2010.
 What I found out was because we were creating and discovering so many new things, these books became outdated pretty quickly after a few years.
 I’d gone through all the publishing process, and it was a lot of work, and a lot of time, and I thought there had to be a better way.
 So what I strongly felt was that instead of actually writing a fourth book, my fourth book would be on the internet, and it would be on my website.

-So if you go up to my home page, GillespieApproach.com, and go to the top line and you’ll see a little box there that says baby discoveries, and click on that, you’re going to see hundreds of posts there where we actually made the discoveries and things I found in babies and I have a few guests people that also made discoveries.
+So if you go up to my home page, GillespieApproach.com, and look for Articles in the menu bar, under this you’ll see hundreds of posts where we actually made the discoveries and things I found in babies and I have a few guests people that also made discoveries.
+You can sort articles by clicking the Babies button.
 So we have about 250 posts right now, but they’re just going to increase over time.
 That is my new book.

 Gillespie Approach–Craniosacral Fascial Therapy Transformations: Baby with Distorted Head Experiences Massive, Rapid Improvement with Craniosacral Fascial Therapy Treatments